Passover, Missouri

 Passover is an unincorporated community in Camden County, in the U.S. state of Missouri.
 The location is on a narrow peninsula, jutting north into the Grandglaize Creek Arm in the southeastern portion of the Lake of the Ozarks.
 The community is approximately three miles north of Missouri Route A on a county road.

 History

 A post office called Passover was established in 1901, and remained in operation until 1931.
-The origin of the name Passover is uncertain.
+The origin of the name Passover is uncertain, although it is believed that it came from the town's founder Johnny Passover.